Atmospheric-Composition-Analysis-Group/Getting-Started/source/glossary.rst

 ===========
 .. note::

-   If the glossary is missing a term you don't underrstand, please contact |glossary-contact|.
+   If the glossary is missing a term you don't understand, please contact |glossary-contact|.

 .. glossary::
    :sorted: